 - Only brave people can overcome the problems quickly and restart themselves easily.

-While self-esteem is a general feeling that you have the entire day, self-acceptance is a conscious practice.
-Self-acceptance is one of the most important aspects of having a healthy level of self-esteem.
+While self-esteem is a general feeling you have the entire day, self-acceptance is a conscious practice.
+Self-acceptance is one of the most important aspects of having healthy self-esteem.
 More broadly, it is a prerequisite for self-improvement.
 One of my favorite sayings comes from psychologists who see two kinds of people.

 There are the kinds of people who need tightening.
 These are the celebrities who are off the rails.
 Go to Celebrity Rehab.
 This is the guy with a midlife crisis, spending his inheritance, buying a sports car, whatever they need to tighten up.
 They need more structure and rigidness.